Nature is You Art Project (2020)

 We are all the same, we know that, but very often we forget the meaning behind this sentence.
 It is a simple but powerful principle, that if constantly applied to our lives could help us to develop and sustain a non-judgemental approach towards every human being.

-The surface of the board has been completely covered by a collage of photos showing several marks of painted hands.
-People from different countries (Ireland, England, Scotland, Spain, Italy, Japan) and life stories have been actively engaged in the process and had the chance to contribute to the creation of the piece.
-The participatory process wanted to generate a sense of possibility within the participants.
-It was a call to their creative side, and a chance to perceive themselves and the art world in a different way.
+The surface of the board, covered by a collage of hand marks, shows the creative contribution of the audience/ participants.
+People from different countries (Ireland, England, Scotland, Spain, Italy, Japan) and life stories have been actively engaged in the process of art making and contributed to the creation of the piece.
+The hand marks remind us of the unity and humanness that defines us all.

 Art needs to eat (2016)

-Personal project included in the duo exhibition and site installation Crux.
-The exhibition wanted to discuss the impact that art can have on our society, and also analyse possible ways to overcome personal issues and generate a healing process within ourselves.
+This project was developed for the duo exhibition and site installation Crux.
+The exhibition discussed the impact of art on our society, and also explored possible ways to overcome the challenges of emergent artists and freelancers.
+Ultimately, the overall process aimed to generate individual and collective awareness.

-My work wants to question our society, our way of living and influencing our reality.
-It analyses the artist’s role and condition as a reflection of our cultural and personal identity.
+My work wanted to question our society, our way of living and influencing our reality.
+It explored the artist’s role and condition as a reflection of our cultural and personal identity.

-“Art can help us understand our humanity and the historical conditions we live in, but importantly draw us into thinking whether our reality needs to be changed.
-The Arts, as a catalyst of change, can be used as a medium of confronting personal, social or political issues through criticism of the world as it is and a vision of the world as it might be.”
+The arts can help us understand our humanity and the historical conditions of our society.
+They can draw us into thinking and change.
+We can connect with our art practices to confront personal, social or political issues.
+We can explore the world as it is and receive a vision of how it could be.

-The final artwork is a combination of collage and acrylic paint.
-The leaflets “Art needs to eat” have been used for the collage, expressing a sense of transformation through the creative process.
-The work, part of the Crux exhibition, was exhibited within the window display of an empty shop in a shopping centre.
-The exhibition was the result of a collaboration with the artist Nadiaki Der.
-Further collaborations include The Image Collective, writer Fern Marshall and art curator Ana Gonzalez Chouchino.
+The final piece, part of the Crux exhibition, was exhibited within the window display of an empty shop in a shopping centre.
+The collaborative exhibition and installation was developed with the artist Nadiaki Der, The Image Collective, writer Fern Marshall and art curator Ana Gonzalez Chouchino.

 Mixed Media, Collage and Acrylic Paint on Canvas 135 x 100 cm